httpreserve/httpreserve/README.md

 ## Default Server

-The library comes with a default servere mode that can be configured for POST and GET requests.
+The library comes with a default server mode that can be configured for POST and GET requests.
 POST by default.
 Default port is :2040 but this can also be selected at runtime.